 On the second day, the climb will take approx. 4/5 hours from both sides.
 Same goes with the descent, which is always the most complicated part in climbing the Matterhorn; here, abseiling is not required.
 It’s all about having a deep knowledge of the route: the Guide will always look after your safety, indicating the right direction to take to the various crossroads, which can mislead those who do not know the mountain.

-For those who want to climb the Matterhorn in the most complete and beautiful way, it is possible to cross it in two days (up the Swiss side, down the Italian one), with an overnight stay at the Hornli hut.
+For those who want to climb the Matterhorn in the most complete and beautiful way, it is possible to cross it in two days (up the Swiss side, down the Italian one), with an overnight stay at the Hornli hut, or in 3 days (for a more comfortable ascent; night at the Carrel hut and night at the Hornli hut).